robillersomeone/survey_of_distributions/README.md

 - scale (`θ`, positive real numbers, `β` the inverse scale - 'rate' can also be used where `β=1/θ`)

-known as maximum entropy distribution for processes with waiting times between events... like the wating time between poisson distributed events
+known as maximum entropy distribution for processes with waiting times between events... like the waiting time between poisson distributed events

 gamma function:
 `Γ(k) = (k − 1)!`